cqframework/cqf-tooling/README.md

 Merges to `master` trigger a deployment to the Maven Snapshots repositories.
 Once ready for a release, the `master` branch is updated with the correct version number and is tagged.
 Tags trigger a full release to Maven Central and a corresponding release to Github.
 Releases SHALL NOT have a SNAPSHOT version, nor any SNAPSHOT dependencies.

+## Release Process

+To release a new version of the tooling:
+1. Update master to be a release version (and all the reviews, bug fixes, etc. that that requires)
+2. Passed Travis Build = ready for release
+3. Create a Github Release (which creates a tag at the current commit of master)
+4. Travis does the release to Maven
+5. Travis updates the release Notes
+6. Update master to vNext-SNAPSHOT
+7. Close all issues included in the release

 ## Getting Help

 Bugs and feature requests can be filed with [Github Issues](https://github.com/cqframework/cqf-tooling/issues).